-The Governor of the State of Rhode Island has designated RIPTA as the direct grant recipient for FTA funds for public transportation assistance as provided under applicable federal statutes.
-All Section 5310, 5311, and 5339 funds are invested directly by RIPTA into the purchase of vehicles and associated equipment and facilities, the provision of rural transit service, and training and technical assistance projects eligible for funding under the RTAP program.
+RIPTA is the direct grant recipient for FTA funds for public transportation assistance as provided under applicable federal statutes.
+To date, all Section 5310, 5311, and 5339 funds have been invested directly by RIPTA into the purchase of vehicles and associated equipment and facilities, the provision of rural transit service, and training and technical assistance projects eligible for funding under the RTAP program.
 RIPTA is directly responsible for the management of these programs, including procurement, financial management, property management, vehicle use, maintenance and disposition, accounting, project monitoring and reporting, response to FTA and state audits, and program closeout.
 RIPTA ensures that its Procurement, Planning, Budget, Finance, Grant Management, Training, Performance Measurement, Maintenance, and Transportation Operations staff are all appropriately qualified and trained to fulfill the responsibilities detailed in FTA Certifications and Assurances and the Section 5310, 5311, and 5339 program circulars.

 At present, RIPTA does not retain any of the authorized percentages of apportioned Section 5310, 5311, or 5339 funds to administer these programs.
-Should it be decided in the future to access these administrative funds, RIPTA will provide details regarding the intended use of funds in the grant language provided to FTA at the time of application.
+Should it be decided in the future to access these administrative funds, RIPTA shall provide details regarding the intended use of funds in the grant language provided to FTA at the time of application.
 Pursuant to FTA Program Circulars 9040.1G, 9070.1G, and 5100.1, administrative funds may be used to support program management, oversight, and technical assistance.
-Any requested use would first need to be programmed into the State's Transportation Improvement Program.
+Any requested use would first need to be programmed into the STIP.
 There is no local match required for this category of assistance.